ys7yoo/arduino-lab/lab0/README.md

 ## Exercise
 ```
-Prepare a 5-min presentation to introduce Arduino to your mother
+Prepare a 5-min presentation to introduce Arduino to kids.
 ```